-Guernsey, Wyo., July 23.-Yesterday afternoon, after only four days' work, the crew of Burlington track layers, caught up with the graders on the branch line now building from Guernsey to the Chicago fron mine, nine miles from this place.
-The graders are now constructing short pieces of grade to connect up, he completed portions, and the entire grade will be ready for the track layers in a few days.
+Guernsey, Wyo., July 23.-Yesterday afternoon, after only four days' work, the crew of Burlington track layers, caught up with the graders on the branch line now builting from Guernsey to the Chicago fron mine, nine miles from this place.
+The graders are now constructing short pieces of grade to connect up the completed portions, and the entire grade will be ready for the track layers in a few days.
 The rails will be laid inside of two weeks and the branch placed in operation.
-With the completion of this line the Chicago mine will begin making regular shipmine will begin making regular ship-nents of ore to the Pueblo smelters.
-Three and four trainleads of iron ore now go to the Pueblo smelters daily from the iron mines here, and the Chi-cugo mine will add another trainlead daily.
+With the completion of this line the Chicago mine will begin making regular shipments of ore to the Pueblo smelters.
+Three and four trainloads of iron ore now go to the Pueblo smelters daily from the iron mines here, and the Chicago mine will add another trainload daily.
+Special Correspondance,